AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 ## Preserving References with _forward()_ (Perfect Forwarding)
 When you pass an argument to a function, it becomes an _lvalue_ regardless of whether it was passed to the function as an _lvalue_ or an _rvalue_, since parameters are variables.
 If you call _forward()_ on an argument, it casts the argument to the reference type it was originally passed as.
-This allows you to pass arguments from a function to another function without losing the type of reference, which is especially important for wrapper and factory functions.
+This allows you to pass arguments from a function to another function without losing the type of reference, which is called perfect forwarding and is vitally important for wrapper and factory functions.

 In short, _move()_ allows you to treat an _lvalue_ like an _rvalue_ and _forward()_ allows you to preserve the orignal type of reference that was passed.